Medieval Strolling players were travelling actors that formed into groups, performing to eager audiences in medieval cities, towns, and villages.

-Strolling players performed plays in theatres and also open air venues, the group of strolling players usually consisted of people who had different types of skills so that it made the group capable of delivering varied and interesting performances.
+Strolling players performed plays in theatres and also open-air venues, a group of strolling players usually consisted of people who had different types of skills so it made the group capable of delivering varied and interesting performances.

-Strolling players were travelling entertainers that went from village to town, from town to city telling stories, jests and played music and performed acrobatics.
-Strolling players were all round entertainers who came from all walks of medieval life.
+Strolling players were travelling entertainers that went from village to town, from town to city telling stories, jesting, playing music, and performing spectacular shows that included acrobatics.
+Strolling players were all-around entertainers who came from all walks of medieval life.

 Travelling performers like the strolling players had a wide set of skills and they were many different plays that they could perform, In medieval times Vernacular Plays and Morality plays that covered chivalry and conduct were popular.

-Masks were an important part of a Strolling players costume, these masks were usually bizarre looking and had a grotesque look to them which would usually scare the audience.
+Masks were an important part of a Strolling players costume, these masks were usually bizarre-looking and had a grotesque look to them which would usually scare the audience.

-It was thought that the message in plays such as Robin Hood “Taking from the Rich to give to the Poor”, would create a rebellion amongst medieval people.
+It was thought that the message in plays such as Robin Hood “Taking from the rich to give to the Poor”, would create a rebellion amongst medieval people.
 This led to the Church and government introducing a ban on travelling actors and they were completely banned after the end of the medieval period in 1572.

-It was believed that the strolling players spread diseases from area to area as they performed, the Church and the Government had already decided that the strolling players were a danger to their authority and had decided to ban them and when the black death appeared this had an effect of being yet another reason for them to demand that strolling players be banned.
+It was claimed that the strolling players spread diseases from area to area as they performed, the Church and the Government had already decided that the strolling players were a danger to their authority and had decided to ban them and when the black death appeared this had an effect of being yet another reason for them to demand that strolling players be banned.